ryrob30/mobile-services.en/help/using/acquisition-main/c-acquisition-prerequisites.md

 1. Ensure that you have a mobile app report suite.

    You must create a new mobile app report suite or have an existing report suite that can collect, track, and report on data that is collected from your marketing links.
-For more information on creating a new mobile app report suite, see [Add New App](../manage-apps/t-new-app.md#task_DB20EA0C8DF54C62B46858A77C53221F).
+For more information about creating a new mobile app report suite, see [Add New App](../manage-apps/t-new-app.md#task_DB20EA0C8DF54C62B46858A77C53221F).

 1. Verify your SDK version.